 Eye drops, nasal sprays, and topical creams can be used to control skin lesions and symptoms.
 Of course, not all topical treatments are safe for babies and they may not be enough to resolve the outbreak.

 Topical calendula lotion, chamomile creams or soaks, and eczema salves made from chaparral, licorice or aloe vera are considered safe for use on the skin during pregnancy.

-It is not recommended to eat Licorice as a supplement or food during pregnancy because a Swedish study found high licorice intake correlated with increased risk for preterm labor.
+It is not recommended to eat Licorice as a supplement or food during pregnancy because a Swedish study found high licorice intake correlated with an increased risk for preterm labor.

 Probiotic use during pregnancy has been shown to reduce both the incidence and severity of eczema in their children.
 Probiotics are healthy bacteria that live in the digestive tract and help regulate the immune system.